putimir/betaflight-tx-lua-revised/README.md

 Bootloader Method
 1. Power off your Taranis X9D and power it back on in boot loader mode.
 2. Connect a USB cable and open the SD card drive on your computer.
-3. Copy the contents of sdcard/SCRIPTS directory to the root of your SD Card.
+3. Copy the contents of sdcard directory to the root of your SD Card.
 4. Unplug the USB cable and power cycle your Taranis.

 Manual method
 1. Power off your Taranis X9D and remove the battery.
 2. Remove the SD card and plug it into a computer.
-3. Copy the contents of the sdcard/SCRIPTS directory to the root of the SD card.
+3. Copy the contents of the sdcard directory to the root of the SD card.
 4. Reinsert your SD Card into the Taranis.
 5. Plug your battery back in and power up the Taranis.